jontingvold/pyrankvote/README.md

 ## Versions

 - v2.0 (2020-04-08): **Compact round results and standard STV-procedure**
     - Non-backward compatible change: If ballot exhausted, the ballot is now thrown away instead of picking a candidate at random.
 This is more in line with most RCV-systems.
-The old practice can be reenabled with `pyrankvote.single_transferable_vote(candidates, ballots, pick_random_if_blank=True)`
+The old practice can be reenabled with `votesim.single_transferable_vote(candidates, ballots, pick_random_if_blank=True)`
 - v1.0 (2019-09-15): **Stable release.** First release I assume is stable enough to encourage use.
 - v0.0 (2019-08-09): **Pre-release**